Pearson-Higher-Ed/alerts/README.md

 #### Test

-The project is wired to unit test with the Jest framework and Enzyme, a JavaScript testing utility for React that makes it easier to assert, manipulate, and traverse your component's output.
-Shoot for 100% code coverage.
+The project is wired to unit test with the [Jest framework](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/), a JavaScript testing utility for React that makes it easier to assert, manipulate, and traverse your component's output.

 Note this will automatically run linting prior to executing the test suite.

     npm test

+#### Code Coverage

+On GitHub, there is integration with the code coverage service [Coveralls](https://coveralls.io/github/Pearson-Higher-Ed).
+To see the coverage results, execute:

+    npm run test-cov

+Shoot for 100% code coverage.

 #### Translations

 For text inherent to the component (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder.

-Ensure the component's configuration accepts a locale parameter.
+Ensure the component's configuration accepts a `locale` parameter.

 #### Publish to Pearson Public Registry

-There is no need to manually tag your project.
-The release script will handle that and CI's publishing to npm for you.
+Do not manually version or tag your project.
+Instead, when you are ready to publish an update to npm, manually invoke the release script.
+It handles all of that and invokes CI publishing to npm on behalf of the pearson-ux npm account.

-When ready for publishing, execute from your master branch:

     npm run release